-War is hell -- but war movies can be pretty damn entertaining.
-Some of the military films below make you laugh, some make you cry, and others will just plop you right in the middle of the action.
+War is hell—but war movies can be pretty damn entertaining.
+Some of the military films below make you reflect, some make you cry, and others will just plop you right in the middle of the action.
 But they have one thing in common: They're all available to stream on Netflix.
 So strap in, soldier, and get bingeing.

 Beasts of No Nation (2015)

-True Detective Season 1 director Cary Fukunaga's wartime drama is not a movie you put on in the background.
+Cary Fukunaga's (True Detective) wartime drama is not a movie you put on in the background.
 Adapted from Uzodinma Iweala's novel of the same name, this visceral character study tracks a preadolescent Agu (Abraham Attah) after he's recruited to be a child soldier in an African civil war (its specifics are left purposely ambiguous).
-Lorded over by a gruff commander (Idris Elba), the movie is loud, tender, and violent -- a coming-of-age story in which the characters may not live to come of age.
+Lorded over by a gruff commander (Idris Elba), the movie is loud, tender, and violent—a coming-of-age story in which the characters may not live to come of age.

 First They Killed My Father (2017)